What is identity and access automation?

 What is IAM automation?

-Let's start with a definition: IAM automation or Identity and Access Management involves the use of application solutions to manage identities and access within an organization with minimal manual intervention.
+Let's start with a definition: IAM or Identity and Access Management automation involves the use of application solutions to manage identities and access within an organization with minimal manual intervention.

 Why automate your IAM?

-Benefits for users
+Advantages for users

 It not only supports security but also improves the user experience.